Partitions of Baire space into compact sets: Abstract

 We define a c.c.c.\ forcing which adds a maximal almost disjoint family of finitely splitting trees on $\omega$ (a.d.f.s.\ family) or equivalently a partition of the Baire space into compact sets of desired size.
 Further, we utilize the forcing to add arbitrarily many maximal a.d.f.s.\ families of arbitrary sizes at the same time, so that the spectrum of $\aT$ may be large.

-Furthermore, under {\sf CH} we construct a Sacks-indestructible maximal a.d.f.s.\ family (by countably supported iteration and product of any length), which answers a question of Newelski~\cite{New87}.
-Also, we present an in-depth isomorphism-of-names argument to show that in generic extensions of models of {\sf CH} by countably supported Sacks forcing there are no maximal a.d.f.s.\ families of size $\kappa$, where $\aleph_1 < \kappa < \c$.
+Furthermore, under CH we construct a Sacks-indestructible maximal a.d.f.s.\ family (by countably supported iteration and product of any length), which answers a question of Newelski~\cite{New87}.
+Also, we present an in-depth ``isomorphism of names"-argument to show that in generic extensions of models of CH by countably supported Sacks forcing there are no maximal a.d.f.s.\ families of size $\kappa$, where $\aleph_1 < \kappa < \c$.
 Thus, we prove that in the generic extension the spectrum of $\aT$ is $\simpleset{\aleph_1, \c}$.
-Finally, we prove that Shelah's ultrapower model in \cite{shelahtemplate} for the consistency of $\d < \a$ also satisfies $\a = \aT$.
-Thus, consistently $\aleph_1 < \d < \a = \aT$ may hold.
+Finally, we prove that Shelah's ultrapower model of \cite{shelahtemplate} for the consistency of $\d < \a$ also satisfies $\a = \aT$.
+Thus, consistently $\d < \a = \aT$ may hold.